-1. Create a calculated field.
+- Create a calculated field.

-2. In the Formula box, enter the following:
+- In the Formula box, enter the following:

 IF sum([Sales]) < 500 THEN -1 ELSE (sum([Sales])) END

 - Rather than replacing values less than 500 with asterisks right away, for now we will replace them with a value of -1.

 - Drag New Sales onto Text in the Marks card.
 The table should show values of -1 where the original values were less than 500.

-4. Right-click AGG(New Sales) in the Marks card.
+- Right-click AGG(New Sales) in the Marks card.
 Select "Format."

 - In the "Pane" tab of the "Format" bar, select the drop down menu for "Numbers"

-6. Select "Custom" at the bottom and insert the following in the box:
+- Select "Custom" at the bottom and insert the following in the box: